solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 [Refer this page to review how to get a parabola's intersects.](http://www.mathwarehouse.com/geometry/parabola/parabola-intercepts.php)

+- To get two `roots`:
+Just solve the equation and get two solutons (if there're two solutions).

 - To get the `y-intersect` point:
 Simply let the `x=0`,
 and solve the quadratic to get `y` position of the vertex.